Get answers for your health queries from top Doctors for FREE!

 Take charge of your health and your life.
 Schedule your appointment with a urologist now.

-Is there any link between prostate enlargement and back pain?
+Is there any link between enlarged prostate and back pain?
 Read ahead to find out!

 Yes, an enlarged prostate can cause back pain.
-The prostate gland is located just below the bladder and surrounds the urethra.
-It is the tube that carries urine from the bladder out of the body.
-When the prostate gland becomes enlarged, it can put pressure on the urethra.
-This causes difficulty with urination and other symptoms such as pain and discomfort in the lower back.
+The prostate gland is located just below the bladder and surrounds the urethra, the tube that carries urine from the bladder out of the body.
+When the prostate gland becomes enlarged, it can put pressure on the urethra, which can cause difficulty with urination and other symptoms such as pain and discomfort in the lower back.

 The back pain caused by an enlarged prostate is often felt in the lower back and may be accompanied by other symptoms.
 Those symptoms can be: